Frequently Asked Questions

 Do I Need a Referral from my Doctor or Other Medical Professional to be Seen at Silver Oaks?

-Individuals may schedule an assessment without a referral from their doctor or other medical professional.
-Walk in appointments are available or you can schedule an appointment by calling (844) 580-5000.
+Individuals can be seen without a referral from their doctor or other medical professional.
+Walk in appointments are preferred and you can get more information about this by calling (844) 580-5000.

 What Should I Bring With me to the Hospital?